Darkyxz/gtd_under_linux/source/index.rst

-   186 Bring in the luggage for Penguicon packing @home 187 Draft up a presentation for GTD at +penguicon @computer 162 Flesh out the slide outline for the GTD under Linux slides for Penguicon @computer 067 Plan for Penguicon 2014 @project
+   186 Bring in the luggage for Penguicon packing @home 187 Draft up a presentation for GTD at +penguicon @computer 162 Flesh out the slide outline for the GTD under Linux slides for Penguicon @computer 067 Plan for Penguicon 2015 +project
-   076 Present a GTD under Linux presentation at Penguicon @project --
+   076 Present a GTD under Linux presentation at Penguicon +project --
    TODO: 5 of 187 tasks shown